Last updated on August 14th, 2023

-To the north of town, around 15 minutes across the border to Indiana, is a Squire Boone Caverns – an interesting place for both children and adults.
-Here, you can go on a guided tour around underground caverns, visit a small theme park with pioneer-era buildings and hayrides.
+To the north of town, around 15 minutes across the border to Indiana, is Squire Boone Caverns – an interesting place for both children and adults.
+Here, you can go on a guided tour around underground caverns, and visit a small theme park with pioneer-era buildings and hayrides.
 The caverns, a complex of rooms and passageways contain rimstone dams, impressive stalactites, and stalagmites.

-Brandenburg as a town has a River Front park with a few walking trails and Jailhouse which was turned into a pizza parlor (call ahead and book a jail cell for lunch or dinner) where you can dine and have a tour of the historic jailhouse (very interesting experience!)
+Brandenburg as a town has a River Front park with a few walking trails and a Jailhouse which was turned into a pizza parlor (call ahead and book a jail cell for lunch or dinner) where you can dine and have a tour of the historic jailhouse (very interesting experience!)